dataGriff/DataGriff/source/_posts/UsingGitHubForWebHosting.md

 ![My IO GitHub Repo](/images/GitHubIORepo.png)

-I used this for my blog and so the URL for the github repository above was what I used in my Hexo \_config.yml file in the deployment section.
+**Note:** I used this for my blog and so the URL for the github repository above was what I used in my Hexo \_config.yml file in the deployment section.

 Once you have deployed to the github repository you can view the site using the URL [YourUserName].github.io.